OAODEV/hello-service/README.md

 The Service
 -----------

 The hello service runs a TCP server that says hello.
-It identifies its hostname or claims to be anonymous if there is no hostname.
+The greeting is readfrom the `greeting` envar.
+It will also say who it is from, taking the environment name form the environment it's deployed in.

 The service is contained in `app/serve_hello.py`.
 This file is heavily documented describing operations considerations.